lut0pia/raccoon/docs/README.md

 - Use `Right-Click` to change the current tile to be the tile under your cursor.
 - Use `Middle-Click` to drag your view of the map to edit different parts of the map.
 - Use `Mouse Wheel` to change the zoom level.
+- Use `Control+Left-Click` to fill with the current tile.
 - Use `Shift+Left-Click` to select tiles.
 - Use `Control+C` to copy selected tiles.
 - Use `Control+V` to paste copied tiles.